Investigators examine pipeline in chocolate factory blast

 WEST READING, Pa. -- Federal safety investigators are examining a natural gas pipeline for fractures and other damage as they gather evidence on the cause of last week's deadly explosion at a Pennsylvania chocolate factory, a spokesperson said Wednesday.

 The National Transportation Safety Board opened a probe into Friday's blast at R.M.
 Palmer Co. that killed seven people, wounded several others and leveled the building in West Reading, a small town about 50 miles (80 kilometers) northwest of Philadelphia.
-The agency has called it a natural gas explosion and fire.
+Autopsies preliminarily revealed that all seven died of blast injuries, the coroner's office said as it released the victims' names.

 A preliminary report on the explosion could be available in about three weeks, whereas the final report could take up to two years, he said.
 Pennsylvania State Police are also investigating the cause.